CamelotEstate/camelot-estate/content/pages/index.md

       title:
         fontWeight: 400
         textAlign: left
+    title: >-
-    title: "Camelot Estate is your opportunity to own a home.
-Located in the northern suburb of Kraaifontein, in Cape Town, the estate has 108 homes, with several\_design options, all within a 24 hour access controlled security estate."
+      Camelot Estate is your opportunity to own a home.
+Located in the northern suburb of Kraaifontein, in Cape Town
   - type: HeroSection
     elementId: ''
     colors: colors-a